Most Famous Tennis Logos

 Logo Under Armour

-Under Armour is a relatively young brand that has entered the elite of sports equipment.
-The company is known for clothing made from moisture-wicking fabrics, enabling athletes to increase endurance.
-The strict combination of the letters “U” and “A,” forming a symmetrical shape resembling a protective shield, is the foundation of Under Armour’s logo.
+Under Armour is a relatively young brand that has established itself as a leader in sports equipment.
+The company is known for its moisture-wicking clothing that helps athletes increase endurance.
+The strict combination of the letters “U” and “A,” forming a symmetrical shape resembling a protective shield, is the foundation of the Under Armour logo.
 The black color indicates the company’s strength in the sports industry.
 Players choose the company for the reliability of its gear during intense matches and training.

 Dunlop